fmiguelassisjr/fmiguelassisjr/README.md

 ### Hi!
 I'm Miguel!

 As a software engineering student, I'm (almost) always dedicating my time to learning through self-study about development, but also English and literature too, since these are my passions.
-My website is under development at https://fmiguelassisjr.wixsite.com/about.
+My website is under construction at https://fmiguelassisjr.wixsite.com/about.

 <p align="center">
 <a href= "https://www.linkedin.com/in/fmiguelassisjr"><img src="https://img.icons8.com/material-outlined/1x/ffffff/linkedin.png"/></a>